Share to Facebook

 I have been practicing since October of 1990.
-For 30 years I have been defending people accused of stuff.
-I am a very results-oriented practicioner.
+For 30 years, I have been defending people accused of stuff.
+I am a very results-oriented practitioner.
 I put everything I have into every case.
-Read my story and you'll see why.
+Read my story, and you'll see why.

 I was a courier, a pizza driver and a street racer.
 I got a lot of tickets when I was a teenager.
 I was lucky enough to have a lawyer take me under his wing and train me.
-He basically said to me “You’re in traffic court so much.
-You should learn the Act and take on clients”.
+He said to me, "You're in traffic court so much.
+You should learn the Act and take on clients".
 And so began the process of learning.
-Being lawyer-trained helped but it could not give me the experience necessary for success.
-I would spend the next 3 years getting beaten.
+Being lawyer-trained helped, but it could not give me the experience necessary for success.
+I would spend the next three years getting beaten.

-It was between years 3 and 5 I really started to see my skill set develop.
-I learned which prosecutors were reasonable, which ones were good trial advocates, and really learning what you can never learn in a class room.
+It was between years 3 and 5.
+I started to see my skill set to develop.
+I learned which prosecutors were reasonable, which ones were good trial advocates, and understanding what you can never learn in a classroom.
 People.
-Honing the craft to examine and cross examine witnesses, learning how to persuade, maintaining the energy to see a case as best you can right to the end.
-These things can only be realized.
-They can’t be taught.
+Honing the craft to examine and cross-examine witnesses, learn how to persuade, and maintain the energy to see a case as best you can right to the end.
+These things can only be realized, not taught.
 Luckily, I realized it many years ago.

 It's because of my start that I am empathetic to my clients.
 I have needed defending.
-So I understand what you, as a prosective client, need from me.
-Nothing but my best.
+So I understand what you, as a prospective client, need from me: nothing but my best.
 I promise to do that in every case I take on.

 - Founded the Ontario Provincial Offences Advocacy Group - To help raise the bar in the profession

-- Mock Judge for for The Paralegal Cup, The Osgoode Cup Moot and the Lions Cup Moot.
+- Mock Judge for The Paralegal Cup, The Osgoode Cup Moot and the Lion's Cup Moot.

 - I was a Director for the Ontario Paralegal Association and had the following positions